benefits are there to me if I join?

 2004 into the TVR Car Club Challenge Cup which is open to all TVRs.
 In 2006,

 this combined with the former factory-run TVR Tuscan Challenge into the only “TVR only” race series in the world.
 This series is now extremely popular and competes at some of Britain's premier race circuits such as Oulton Park, Snetterton and Brands Hatch.
-The 2011 Championship was won by Club Member Hugh Marshall in a Tuscan (right).
+The 2012 Championship was won by Club member Tim Davis in a Tuscan (right).

 requested to competitors in all other forms of motorsport where they promote TVR.